 On this page

-The MongoDB Realm Java SDK allows you to use Realm Database and backend Realm apps using Java or Kotlin.
+The Realm Java SDK allows you to use Realm Database and backend Apps using Java or Kotlin.

 Define your object schema with annotated Kotlin or Java classes:

 Update objects in Realm Database by updating field values on an instance of the object within a transaction:

 Receive object updates and notifications automatically when objects stored in Realm Database change:

 Live objects keep all instances of an object up to date at all times: